princessetowe/alx-low_level_programming/0x03-debugging/README.md

 Debugging
+This contains a header file and tasks for project 0x03-debugging

-Task 0: tests function that prints if integer is positive or negative Task 1: It prints two statements
+main.h: Header file containing the prototypes for each task Task 0: tests function that prints if integer is positive or negative Task 1: It prints two statements
 Task 2: This program prints the largest of three integers.